Michael-Manning/GlDrawer/docs/_build/html/_sources/fields-input.rst.txt

-GetSpecialKey                 bool    keycode      Returns true if a given Keycode is being held down GetSpecialKeyDown             bool    char         Returns true if a given Keycode key was pressed on the current frame GetSpecialKeyUp               bool    char         Returns true if a given Keycode key was released on the current frame GetLastMouseLeftClick         bool    out vec2     (Legacy) Returns true if there was a left click since the last time the function was called
+GetSpecialKey                 bool    keycode      Returns true if a given Keycode is being held down GetSpecialKeyDown             bool    char         Returns true if a given Keycode key was pressed on the current frame GetSpecialKeyUp               bool    char         Returns true if a given Keycode key was released on the current frame GetMouse                      bool    int          Returns true if the given Mouse button is being held down.
+(0 for left click, 1 for right click)
+GetMouseDown                  bool    int          Returns true if the given Mouse button was pressed on the current frame.
+(0 for left click, 1 for right click)
+GetMouseUp                    bool    int          Returns true if the given Mouse button was released on the current frame.
+(0 for left click, 1 for right click)
+GetLastMouseLeftClick         bool    out vec2     (Legacy) Returns true if there was a left click since the last time the function was called
 GetLastMouseRightClick        bool    out vec2     (Legacy) Returns true if there was a Right click since the last time the function was called
 GetLastMouseLeftClickScaled   bool    out vec2     (Legacy) Returns true if there was a left click since the last time the function was called. out vec2 is multiplied by the canvas scale factor